fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 #### div

-Divide the value of field by another value.
+Divide the value of field by the passed in value.

 #### Usage
 `div(int | float | Callable | Types)`